thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Objects,_Arrays,_Iterations.desc.md

 For this reason, you need to gain comfort navigating and finding data anywhere in a deeply nested value.

 ***
-Exercise: Take this deeply nested reference type and write the code to find the following values:
+**Practice**: Take this deeply nested reference type and write the code to find the following values:

 1. The email of user 1.
 2. The title of user 5.